hireupau/front-end-js-architect-assessment/README.md

 ## Simulator

-Because the API is not currently well supported, we provide the following simulator, which you can include inline on any example pages but should be separate from your code.
+Because the `AmbientLightSensor` API is not currently well supported, we provide the following simulator, which you can include inline on any example pages but should be separate from your code.
 It provides a limited slice of the forthcoming API, enough to enable testing a polyfill.
 The simulator emits approximately 60 events per second to listeners, with illuminance values varying sinusoidally between 25 and 1000 lux on a 10 second cycle time.
 Feel free to change the `Emulation defaults` values to test different scenarios.

 ```js
 window.AmbientLightSensor = window.AmbientLightSensor || function () {